wezel/Virtual-Ray-Tracer/README.md

 ## Future

-The application is still in active development.
-A new user study has been conducted and, under the guidance of the same supervisors, a new group of students started their Bachelor's projects focused on improving and extending the application.
-And we hope that you will contribute to Virtual Ray Tracer, too; read on.
+Although currently there are no mentionable worthy new projects the application is still in active development and we hope that you will contribute to Virtual Ray Tracer, too; read on.

 ## License